 If you missed our position about the CaaS please read it here.
 In short this is a Headless CMS in the cloud.
 As we concluded above, Sitefinity is a Headless CMS and in addition has smooth deployment in the cloud, and there aren’t any limitations to use it for Content as a Service.
 Not only does Sitefinity support deployment on the two most popular public clouds, Azure and Amazon, we have a large number of websites deployed on each every month.
 Please follow the steps from our tutorials for more details.
 A big percentage of the Sitefinity public sites are in the cloud which can easily be leveraged to power Content as a Service with very little work.

 One of the biggest challenges with the whole headless paradigm is that you have multiple frontends and you cannot track the customer experience automatically.
-This challenge is eliminated when you use Sitefinity as your CMS and Sitefinity Digital Experience Cloud as the technology to track and improve the customers’ journey.
-Fortunately, DEC already works with 3rd party applications and no matter what frontend framework you are using, you can track the customers’ interactions.
-To demonstrate how easy the integration is between Sitefinity DEC and a mobile app, we created an application with NativeScript that is personalized with its help.
+This challenge is eliminated when you use Sitefinity as your CMS and Sitefinity Insight as the technology to track and improve the customers’ journey.
+Fortunately, Sitefinity Insight already works with 3rd party applications and no matter what frontend framework you are using, you can track the customers’ interactions.
+To demonstrate how easy the integration is between Sitefinity Insight and a mobile app, we created an application with NativeScript that is personalized with its help.

 We iterated through the main challenges around headless and how Sitefinity addresses them.
 Now, it is time to review how the current features of the system come in handy in the context of a Headless CMS.